symfonycorp/symfony-cloud-docs/services/network-storage.rst

         '/var': { source: local, source_path: var }
         '/public/uploads': { source: local, source_path: uploads }

-The following approximate steps will do so with a minimum of service interruption.
+The following steps will do so with a minimum of service interruption.

 1. Add a new ``network-storage`` service named ``files``, that has at least enough space for your existing files with some buffer.